DavidLanders95/NeuralMagFork/CONTRIBUTING.md

 - **Default Test Run**: To run tests, use the standard `pytest` commands.
 By default, this will exclude standard problem tests.
 - **Including Standard Problems**: If you want to include standard problem tests in your test run, use the `--run-sp` flag with your `pytest` command.

 Make sure to run tests locally and ensure they pass before submitting a pull request.
-This helps maintain the quality and reliability of the codebase.
 The tests (excluding standard problems) will be also run as part of the CI.

 ### Improving The Documentation
 <!-- TODO